apideck-samples/sample-starter-kit/README.md

-# Accounting - Integrate accounting data with Apideck
+# Sample Starter Kit

 <img alt="Logo" align="right" src="./public/img/logo.png" width="10%" />

-#### A sample project for viewing and managing accounting data with the [Apideck Accounting API](https://developers.apideck.com/apis/accounting/reference).
+#### A starter kit for building projects with the Unified APIs of [Apideck](https://developers.apideck.com/).

-The Accounting API is a single API to push and query accounting data from +5 connectors.
-In this sample project, we use the [Apideck Node SDK](https://www.npmjs.com/package/@apideck/node) to create a accounting tool that allows you to manage invoices and customers from multiple services (e.g., QuickBooks, MYOB, Xero, etc.)
+Use a single API to push and query data from multiple connectors.
+In this starter kit, we use the [Apideck Node SDK](https://www.npmjs.com/package/@apideck/node) to create a session and fetch data from different connectors.
 <br>
 <br>